spm2020spring/TeamCollaborationTutorial/team.rst

 git pull origin master

+DON'T BREAK THE BUILD.
+Double check that your code does not break the program before you send it to the central repo.

-**Push my changes to the central repo so that my teammates can see and incorporate them.**
+**Everything seems good.
+Push my changes to the central repo so that my teammates can see and incorporate them.**

 git push origin master